 - In our 20th Anniversary season, we are happy to mention that Nautilus has begun a student-intern part of the program.
 We offer opportunities for high school students to learn about new themes that are emerging in publishing, particularly in Young Adult (YA) books.
 And we encourage cross-fertilization of ideas between these young people and the regular Reviewers.

 As the cultural conversation has deepened in the past two decades, Nautilus has been continually responsive to these changes.
-In 2017-18, the Nautilus family of reviewers, judges, staff, and volunteers are committed to practicing the four core values in all aspects of the program.
+In our 2017 season, the Nautilus family of reviewers, judges, staff, and volunteers are committed to practicing the four core values in all aspects of the program.
 We are grateful for the opportunity to help grow a world that we want our children, grandchildren, friends, and ourselves to live in and flourish.

 The Nautilus Story continues — our goal is to energize the interconnections between books, authors, publishers, and readers, and to be responsive to the world through WORDS.
 We wish to contribute to the greater platform where new alternatives are not only possible, but inevitable as the human imagination emerges in greater creativity, coherence, and peace-making, for the good of all.